alexisbaxman/jupyter_template/README.md

 <br>

-* `requirements.txt`: A plain text file listing the Python packages needed to build the Jupyter Book.
-During deployment, this file is read by the GitHub Actions workflow to `pip` install the required dependencies in the environment.
-If required packages are missing or incompatible, the book will fail to compile.
+* `requirements.txt`: A plain text file listing the Python packages required to build the Jupyter Book.
+During deployment, this file is read by the workflow file (`deploy.yml`), which uses it to `pip` install the specified dependencies.
+If required packages are missing or incompatible, the book compilation will fail.
+   * For a very basic Jupyter Book (like this template), specifying `jupyter-book==1.0.0` in requirements.txt is `sufficient`.
+However, additional dependencies or specific versions of extensions can be added as needed (for example, `sphinx==7.4.7`).
+It is also possible to install packages directly in the deployment workflow (`deploy.yml`), but this can lead to conflicts with the dependencies specified in `requirements.txt`.

 * `.github/workflows/deploy.yml`: It includes the key instructions for GitHub Actions that builds the book and published it to GitHub Pages.